dlesbre/bibtex-autocomplete/README.md

   your BibTeX file (e.g. `@inproceedings{<id> ... }`).
 These arguments can also
   be used multiple times to select only/exclude multiple entries

+- `--sf --start-from <id>`

+  Only complete the entries that come after the given id (inclusive).
+This is useful when resuming a previously interrupted auto-completion on the same file.

 - `-c --only-complete <field>` or `-C --dont-complete <field>`

   Restrict which fields you wish to autocomplete.
 Field is a BibTeX field (e.g.